 Comment: As noted in my update to the previous post, this is not a postulate properly so-called; but it’s solid enough.

-Corollary: Any theology which does not take 0. into account is to that extent erroneous, and need not be taken into account.
+Corollary: Any theology which does not take 0. into account is to that extent erroneous, and thus can–and should–be dismissed out of hand.
 Therefore, for example, young Earth creationism, anti-evolutionism, and so-called Intelligent Design as presented, are non-starters.

-Having set the stage, let’s move on to look at a popular account of the Fall that seems fairly popular in some circles and discuss its ramifications.
+Having set the stage, let’s move on to look at an account of the Fall that seems fairly popular in some circles and discuss its ramifications.

 First, as I said way back here (allow me the luxury of quoting myself without seeming a total egotist!):